-However, just east of the proposed new dam site, protected as part of a rocky ridge, a patch of natural veld seems to remain (Refer to the arrow in Figure 6).
+However, just east of the proposed new dam site, and along the eastern boundary of the property (marked by the arrows in Figure 6) two areas of degraded natural veld remains, protected within two rocky areas or ridges.
 Even though it was burned, many indigenous species could be identified.
 Some were re-sprouting, some were just re-emerging and some can be identified from remains.
-Fortunately this area will not be impacted by the proposed development footprint.
+Both these area will not be impacted by the proposed development footprint and should be considered for protection as part of the proposed new ecological corridor and wetland area that is proposed as part of the development plan.

-Figure 6: Google image, showing the proposed dam and cultivated land surrounding the dam (note the narrow, areas associated with the small valley bottom seasonal drainage line)
+Figure 6: Google image, showing the proposed dam, cultivated land surrounding the dam and the two rocky ridges